oneminch/Notes/Object-Oriented Programming.md

 ### Abstraction

 - Contextual model of a real-world object that represents its relevant details.
+- The process of hiding the implementation / internal details and showing only essential functionality to the user.
 - Involves reducing characteristics from something to a set of essential features.
+- Achieved using:
+    - Abstract classes
+    - Interfaces

+- **Generalization**
+    - Extract shared characteristics from multiple classes and combine then into a superclass.

+- **Specialization**
+    - Create new subclasses from an existing class.

 ### Polymorphism